h2non/toxy/README.md

 #### toxy#get(path, [ middleware... ])
 Return: `ToxyRoute`

+Register a new route for `GET` method.

 #### toxy#post(path, [ middleware... ])
 Return: `ToxyRoute`

+Register a new route for `POST` method.

 #### toxy#put(path, [ middleware... ])
 Return: `ToxyRoute`

+Register a new route for `PUT` method.

 #### toxy#patch(path, [ middleware... ])
 Return: `ToxyRoute`